The Metrics

 RealGreek.com didn't need a new product line or a rebrand.
 They needed someone who'd take the time to understand that their customers don't shop like normal eCommerce customers.
 They shop around culture.
 Around identity.
 Around a calendar that has nothing to do with retail seasons.

 Once we mapped the marketing to the culture, the growth was almost inevitable.
 Two years.
 Doubled in Year One.
-220% attributed revenue growth in Year Two.
-A total revenue run approaching $2.15M.
+220% attributed revenue growth in Year Two. $2.15M total revenue.

 Related Case Studies

-- Simpli Home: 153.6% Revenue Boost — How advanced segmentation and SMS integration drove massive growth for a home furnishings brand.
+- Simpli Home: 153.6% Revenue Boost — Advanced segmentation and SMS integration drove compounding growth for a home furnishings brand.

 - The Phoenix: $15.8M in Email Revenue — The full story of scaling, cleaning, and optimizing an email program that drove half the store's revenue.

-- If It Barks: 24x ROI in 2 Months — How emotional storytelling and social proof transformed email revenue for a pet accessories brand.
+- If It Barks: 24x ROI in 2 Months — Emotional storytelling and social proof transformed email revenue for a pet accessories brand.

 Want Results Like This?

-If you've got a loyal community and your email revenue isn't reflecting it -- we should talk.
+If you've got a loyal community and your email revenue isn't reflecting it — we should talk.
 We'll look at your data, find the patterns your current strategy is missing, and show you exactly where the growth is hiding.
 No generic playbook.
-Just a strategy built around how your customers actually buy.
+A strategy built around how your customers actually buy.